akamai/cli-edgeworkers/README.md

 1. Location response header will be provided with new EdgeWorker Id.

 2. EdgeWorker id details response body (JSON) will be provided with 201 response code.

+3. To disable prompts for automation purpose "resourceTierId" can be provided as input.

 ### Update EdgeWorker Identifier's Information
 Allows Customer Developer to update an existing EdgeWorker Identifier's Luna ACG or Name attributes.